CompleteCar

 It will be offered with a hybrid drivetrain making 145hp and 230Nm, capable of 0-100km/h in 9.5 seconds and a quoted 1,000km range.

-There will also be a plug-in hybrid drivetrain, using a turbocharged 1.6-litre petrol engine and an electric motor to serve up a 225hp peak output.
+In some markets (but not Ireland) there will also be a diesel and a plug-in hybrid drivetrain, using a turbocharged 1.6-litre petrol engine and an electric motor to serve up a 225hp peak output.
 A larger (14.6kWh) battery this time around increases its all-electric range to 81km.
-A diesel has also been listed for Europe but is still undergoing homologation.

 Is the DS No.4 all-new, like the DS No.8?